flare-foundation/flare-tx-sdk/README.md

 ```
 let proposalIds = await network.getFoundationProposalIds()
 ```
 which returns an array of proposal ids.
 Note that this includes recent proposals, but it is not a complete list of all historical proposals.
+To get the latter, go the the [Flare Portal](https://portal.flare.network/voting) and check the proposals list.

 To obtain detailed information about a proposal with id `proposalId`, use
 ```
 let proposalInfo = await network.getFoundationProposalInfo(proposalId)
 ```